freeCodeCamp/freeCodeCamp/guide/english/wordpress/index.md

 * Has mobile app (Android and iOS), which can be used to post and manage their Wordpress webpage.
 * Wordpress sites can be hosted on any server running the LAMP stack
 * WordPress themes make it possible for non-designers to create a customized website
-* Wordpress site is very scalable, you can start an as simple blog then end up with complex online stores, membership, and affiliate program
+* Wordpress sites are very scalable, you can start as simple blog then end up with complex online stores, membership, and affiliate program

 As a CMS, WordPress allows you to control and manage the content of your website with a very easy system, such as the WordPress dashboard panel.
 A dashboard lets you do work on your website without needing to program anything.
 You can add or delete images and edit text on your webpage fast and easily.